Burials and Cremation Fees Burials and Crematoria Contacts

 If someone dies in hospital, the charge nurse will contact the next of kin to inform them of the death and then family/relatives can make contact with the funeral directors.

-Any death occurring in Scotland should be registered within 8 days of its occurrence by the Registrar of Births, Deaths & Marriages.
-Registration can be made at any Registration Office in Scotland.
+Any death that takes place in Scotland should be registered within 8 days by the Registrar.
+Registration can be made at any Registration Office in Scotland (pdf).

 Who can register a death in Scotland?

 - Any person present when the person died, or

 - The deceased's executor or other legal representative, or

 - The occupier of the property where the person died, or if there is no such person,

 - Anyone else who knows the information to be registered.

 What information will the Registrar need?

 - The certificate of death from the hospital or doctor, this should have been emailed direct to the registrar;